tomeshnet/documents/technical/20171216-ubiquiti_winter_test.md

 ![NodeMap](../images/20171216-ubiquiti_winter_test_map1.png?raw=true)

-The distance between the two nodes as approximatly 375 meters.
-At that distance the antennas are almost not visible.This made pointing the antennas a bit of a guessing game.
+The distance between the two nodes as approximately 375 meters.
+At that distance the antennas are almost not visible to the naked eye.
+This made pointing the antennas a bit of a guessing game.
 A signal lick of about -40dBm was established

 ![NodeMap](../images/20171216-ubiquiti_winter_test_distance.png?raw=true)